cgriffis46/stm32_sensor_lib/README.md

 	2024-4-24 - added example for xPM25 library.
 	2024-4-23 - ported driver for adafruit lsm303dlhc compass/accelerometer breakout
 	2024-4-18 - Added xPM25 library as a FreeRTOS version of the PM25 driver.
+	2026-9-1 - replaced SHT31 driver with non-blocking version and uploaded Source folder.